dylanblokhuis/wgpu_nrd/README.md

   (SPIR-V, DXIL, or precompiled Metal as provided by NRD).
 - Re-exports common NRD types (`Denoiser`, `Instance`, settings helpers) so callers often do not need a direct `nrd-sys` dependency.
+- Exposes NRD helper functions with [WESL](https://github.com/wgsl-tooling-wg/wesl-rs).
+See the `cornell-demo` on how its been used.

 Use `WgpuNrd::new` to construct, then `encode_dispatches` after updating denoiser settings on the instance.